How do hard money loans work?

 Well, hard money loans (as the name states) are for those “hard” scenarios and as such come with higher interest rates and shorter loan terms ranging from three months to a couple of years.

-Give us a call at 361-334-7903 and let’s help you explore your best loan options.
 We invite you to leverage our lending experience so that you can confidently create a legacy of real estate wealth for your most cherished loved ones.